precision-sustainable-ag/OpenCV_Competition2021/Machine_Motion/Readme.md

 > #### **mm_control.py**
 >
 >> Use -d plus a distance in mm to move the camera to the right (positive direction).
-Use -h to send the camera home (negative direction).
+Use -hm to send the camera home (negative direction).
 This script is mostly meant to make videos since it moves the plate very slowly.
 >>
 >> ##### **Example**
 >>